osohq/oso/docs/getting-started/quickstart.rst

 is specifying an argument type.
 This is a :ref:`specializer <Specialization>` that controls rule execution based on whether it matches the supplied argument.
 In general, arguments match specializers if they are an instance of the specializer class.
 Here, we specialize the third argument on our own ``Expense`` class.
+Specializers are optional but highly recommended to avoid bugs that could arise if an unexpected type of resource is passed into a certain rule.
 We'll see more examples of specializers later in this guide.

 Authorizing HTTP Requests